 Children are being told to bring their own drinking water to school and in some cases, parents are asked to donate a bucket of grey water to flush the toilets as well.
 Many restaurants have removed the taps in their bathrooms, and refuse to serve tap water for free to thirsty customers, and have become very protective of their bathrooms.
 They guard their facilities like bulldogs, (as I experienced in an upmarket part of town recently.
 The woman told me that their water will be cut off if they pass the daily limit.
 “We would rather make money, than let people use our toilet.”
 She snapped.
 (I had to promise not to flush and make sure I ordered something from the menu promptly, in order to qualify to use their restroom.)

-I attended a gathering of women on the night of the auspicious full blue blood super moon on the 31st of January.
+I attended a gathering of women on the night of the auspicious full blue blood supermoon on the 31st of January.
 It also happened to be the eve of the great tightening of our water rations.
-The new level 6b restrictions were implemented after weeks of media hype from all directions about the disastrous fast approaching, doom filled Day Zero.
+The new level 6b restrictions were implemented after weeks of media hype from all directions about the disastrous fast approaching, doom-filled Day Zero.
 Day Zero is the day the taps are set to run completely dry as the supply runs out.
 When that happens, we will be expected to collect all our water at collection points.
 We have also been told with emphasis, that when and if this happens it will be “Disastrous.”
-So of course, it was very nerve wracking time.
+So of course, it was a very nerve-wracking time.

-As they spoke, I began to understand the many layers of healing, which can (if one is open minded to it) be found through this water crisis.
+As they spoke, I began to understand the many layers of healing, which can (if one is open-minded to it) be found through this water crisis.
 The gathering was a water blessing ceremony.
-A Shamanic ceremony for blessing the element of water as an entity and an honouring of the waters within and without ourselves.
-There is no escaping the fact that no matter how caught up we are with our man made possessions, technology and successes – we are still dependent on mother nature, just as much as any other animal or plant on the planet.
-We have water inside us , which is affected just as much by the moons phases as the tides of the ocean are.
+A Shamanic ceremony for blessing the element of water as an entity and honouring of the waters within and without ourselves.
+There is no escaping the fact that no matter how caught up we are with our man-made possessions, technology and successes – we are still dependent on mother nature, just as much as any other animal or plant on the planet.
+We have water inside us, which is affected just as much by the moon phases as the tides of the ocean are.
 We depend on the water of the earth as our precious resource.
-If we honour it and bless it with gratitude, it brings peace and reward to our own body and brain chemistry and if we respect and bless our resources, we will receive it’s blessing in return, and naturally be living more sustainably.
+If we honour it and bless it with gratitude, it brings peace and reward to our own body and brain chemistry and if we respect and bless our resources, we will receive it’s blessing in return, and naturally, be living more sustainably.

 Each woman was given a chance to speak her blessing.